-The Victorian International Dragon Association have confirmed the date and location of the 2023 Victorian International Dragon State Championship, the JJ Savage Trophy.
-Competition for the JJ Savage will be held at Metung Yacht Club 26-29 January 2023.
+The Victorian International Dragon Association held the 2023 Victorian International Dragon State Championship, for the JJ Savage Trophy, at Metung Yacht Club on 26-29 January 2023.

 Gippsland Lakes Easter Regatta 2023 - is expected to go ahead and include the Australian Womens's Challenge Cup for Dragons.